mikeoliphant/NeuralAudio/README.md

 You can check which implementation was actually used to load the model with ```model->GetLoadMode()```.

-**NOTE:** Because of compile time and executable size considerations, only the dynamic RTNeural implementation is built by default.
+**NOTE:** Because of compile time and executable size considerations, only the internal and dynamic RTNeural implementations are built by default.
 If you want to use RTNeural, it is recommended that you add ```-DBUILD_STATIC_RTNEURAL=ON``` to your cmake commandline.
 This will create static model implmentations for the same sets of WaveNet and LSTM models as the internal implmentation, and results in increased performance.
+If you want to use NAM Core, add ```DBUILD_NAMCORE=ON``` to your cmake commandline.

 # Building